 In 1997, gross profit increased \$1,156,395, or 88.9%, as compared to 1996 due to the increased volume.
 The gross profit margin was 18.8% as compared with 26.1% in 1996.
+The 1997 margin was negatively affected by an average price per unit In 1996.
 The 1997 margin was negatively affected by an average price per unit decrease of 5% as the mix of bikes changed to more standard models and fewer bikes (as a portion of total units sold) containing high-end options.
 The Company has seen this trend start to reverse itself in 1998, with dealers and customers requesting higher levels of customization on ordered units and more high-end models.
 The Company also saw its cost of goods sold increase slightly as a result of the change in facilities and costs associated with ramping-up both the new facility and new employees as the production rates grew.
-These "ramping up" activities consist principally of amassing the various elements necessary to rapidly increase unit production output, including: o adding additional expanded floor space for manufacturing, storage and o adding additional staff, both hourly and salaried, throughout the o adding additional starr, both nourly and salaried, throughout the organization,
+These "ramping up" activities consist principally of amassing the various elements necessary to rapidly increase unit production output, including:

+o adding additional expanded floor space for manufacturing, storage and

+- personnel offices, - adding additional staff, both hourly and salaried, throughout the organization,